TheJuanAndOnly99/todo-list-rest-api/README.md

 # Todo API

-This is a simple API for managing todos on a local json file.
+This is a simple API for managing todos.

 ## Getting Started